securitybunker/databunker/terraform/aws/README.md

 ```

 ### ⚙️ Troubleshooting
-Different commands used to troubleshoot deployment:
+Different commands can be used to troubleshoot deployment:

 ```
 terraform destroy -target aws_eks_cluster.yuli-cluster